williampollet/safepush/README.md

 # SafePusher

-Run your favorite linters and specs on the files you touched, before pushing your branch.
+Run your favorite linters and specs on the files you touched, before committing and pushing your branch.

 ## Installation